DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-03-08-SSR-Browser-Wishlist.md

 forward and explain your problem with it.
 Because this is quickly looking like you are hurting the whole Internet progress due to petty internal disputes.

+TODO: update the Safari situation, I think they shipped it.
+Plus Rust experiment of Google helping FF

 ## CSS Scope

 I think [the proposal does a better